mohatagarvit/Tutorial-Codebooks/README.md

 # Tutorial-Codebooks

-This is meant to be a reference guide for libraries, modules, languages, frameworks etc. for revision and general purpose quick revamping.
+This is a quick reference guide for libraries, modules, languages, frameworks etc. for revision and general lookup.
-It is an all-at-one-place guide.
-This will have generally and conventionally accepted coding style code.
+It is an all-at-one-place guide with generally and conventionally accepted coding style code.